<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to disassemble Sony Vaio TZ laptop and remove hard drive</title>
+Comments on: How to disassemble Sony Vaio TZ </title>

-<atom:link href="http://www.insidemylaptop.com/disassemble-sony-vaio-tz-laptop-remove-hard-drive/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/disassemble-sony-vaio-tz-laptop-remove-hard-drive/feed/" rel="self" type="application/rss+xml" />

 <item>

-<guid isPermaLink="false">http://www.insidemylaptop.com/?p=429#comment-509627</guid>
+<guid isPermaLink="false">http://www.insidemylaptop.com/?p=429#comment-2392934</guid>

 ]]></content:encoded>